Fanchengyan/data-downloader/README.md

 * **Resumable**: You can resume aborted downloads automatically when you re-execute the code if website support resuming (status code is 216 or 416 when send a HEAD request to the server supplying a Range header)
 * **Asynchronous**: Can download multiple files at the same time when download a single file very slow.
 * **Convenient**: Provide a easy way to manage your username and password and parse urls from different sources:
-  * **netrc**: Provide a convenient way to manage your username and password via ``.netrc`` file.
-You don't need to input your username and password every time when you download files from a website which requires authentication.
-See sections :ref:`netrc` for more details
+  * **netrc**: Provide a convenient way to manage your username and password via ``.netrc`` file, avoiding providing your login information over and over again.
   * **parse_urls**: Provide various methods to parse urls from different sources.
 See sections :ref:`parse_urls` for more details
+  * **services**: Provide a convenient way to manage well-known online services, currently support: HyP3, LiCSAR, Sentinel-1 orbit.

 ## Installation